JoANeS86/SQL-Data-Warehouse-Project/scripts/Medallion Approach.md

            abbreviated terms, so I'll have to turn those abbreviations into more clear and meaningful values by using the CASE WHEN statement (also, I could turn the NULL values into 'N/A' or 'Unknown').

-     - crm_prd_info
+     **- crm_prd_info**

          a/ Check for Nulls or Duplicates in Primary Key.

-         b/ I use the SUBSTRING function to split the values in prd_key, and then I compare the new values to the ones that exist in the related table: In this case I see that I have to REPLACE '-' by '_' in the cat_id, then I'll compare values in both tables (filter out) to see if there are values that do not exist in one of the tables (that might be not wrong).
+         b/ I use the SUBSTRING function to split the values in prd_key, and then I compare the new values to the ones that exist in the related table: In this case I see that I have to REPLACE '-' by '_' in the cat_id, then I'll compare values in both tables (filter out) to see if there are values that do not exist in one of the tables (that will need to be reviewed to decide if it's wrong or not).

+            I do the same with the second part of the split.

+         c/ Check for unwanted spaces (I can apply this check in all the string values within the table).

+         d/ Search for negative numbers or NULLS in the prd_cost (for the NULLS, I can use the COALESCE or the ISNULL functions to replace the NULLS by zeros).

+         e/ Data Standardization and Consistency.
+Same process as the one explained for the crm_cust_info table.

+         f/ Comparison of dates (end Date must not be earlier than the start date).

+            Since many results are retrieved by this check, it's advisable to narrow the results down, i.e., to pick up a specific sample and review it.

+            One potential solution here is to switch the dates, but in this case this is causing overlapping date, and also some cases where we have a NULL as a prd_start_dt (each record must have a start date), so it looks like a more solid solution to derive the End Date from the Start Date (the End Date of the current record will come from the Start Date of the next record).

   * Insert into Silver.